rdytech/react-filterbar/docs/API-V1.md

 *Allowed Values*: ['true', 'false']

-#### dt.export-results-url
-This setting is the endpoint the component should use to export the current resultset.
-The API contract is defined at [Export Results API](#export-results-api)

-*Allowed Values*: ['/resource', '://fqdn/resource']

 #### dt.search-url

 This setting is the endpoint the component should use to GET results from.
 The API contract is defined at [Search API](#search-api).